Christopher Gibbs: A "long lost masterpiece"

 In 2006, a painting Gibbs had bought in 1974 for £2,800 was put up for sale by Sotheby's with an estimate of £2–3 million.
-It had taken experts, led by Gibbs' friend Sir Roy Strong, 30 years to complete the authentication of the work as "a long lost masterpiece" by Hans Holbein of Thomas Wyatt the Younger.
+It had taken experts, led by Gibbs's friend Sir Roy Strong, 30 years to complete the authentication of the work as "a long lost masterpiece" by Hans Holbein of Thomas Wyatt the Younger.
 The painting failed to sell after it was leaked that Tate Britain doubted its authenticity.
 In 2007 it appeared for sale at $10 million on a dealer's stand at the Maastricht Art Fair after the attribution to Holbein was accepted by the TEFAF vetting committee.

 Charity work

 Gibbs played a key role in persuading his friend John Paul Getty Jr. to donate £40 million to the British National Gallery.
 After Getty's death in 2003, Gibbs became chairman of the J. Paul Getty Jr. Charitable Trust, set up to manage Getty's estate.
 He was also a trustee of the American Friends of the National Gallery.